KenKundert/avendesora/doc/advanced.rst

 as a named URL, otherwise it is treated as an unnamed URL.

-If named URLs are found in both *urls* and *discovery* they are all available to *browse* command, with those given in *urls* being preferred when the same name is found in both attributes.
+If named URLs are found in both *urls* and *discovery* they are all available to :ref:`browse command <browse command>`, with those given in *urls* being preferred when the same name is found in both attributes.

 Selecting the Browser